IAmAnonUser/DeeMusic-V2/README.md

 ## 🙏 Acknowledgments

-- Deezer for their music streaming service
+- D**zer for their music streaming service
-- Spotify for their Web API
+- sp*tify for their Web API
 - The Go and .NET communities for excellent tools and libraries

 ## 📧 Support